c0dycode/BL2ModStuff/Lootpools.md

 # Creating the Hotfix
+## Adudney's converter method
 ### Note: This requires you to have the above mentioned converter compiled and working.
+###		  Scroll down for a different method which doesn't require Rust and any compiling.

 Okay, let's take our final command again